EchoMark: Perceptual Acoustic Environment Transfer with Watermark-Embedded Room Impulse Response: Problem Formulation

-\paragraph{\circled{3} Watermark Detection on AEM Speech.} In this step, the goal is to verify whether a given reverberant speech signal \(\tilde{Y}\) was generated by the exact AEM model by service provider, i.e., EchoMark.
-The watermark detector \(D(\cdot)\) is applied to the potential environment-transferred input and produces the following output:
+{\textbf{Watermark Detection on AEM Speech.}} The goal of this step is to verify whether a given reverberant speech signal \(Y_\text{test}\) was generated by the service provider's AEM model, i.e., EchoMark.
+The watermark detector \(D(\cdot)\) is applied to the environment-transferred input and produces:

-where the output \((1, m)\) indicates the presence of a valid watermark along with the decoded message \(m\) with M bits.
-If the watermark is not detected, the detector returns \((0, z)\), where \(z\) is an arbitrary or meaningless output to be discarded.
+where the output \((1, m)\) indicates the presence of a valid watermark along with the decoded message \(m\) of \(M\) bits.
+If the watermark is not detected, the detector returns \((0, z)\), where \(z\) is an arbitrary output to be discarded.